dadada/dadada/README.md

 # Hi, I'm Tim ✨

-See [git.dadada.li](https://git.dadada.li) for a more complete list of my past and present projects.

-My background is mostly in computer networks.
-Right now, I am working on my master's theses. ✈️
+My background is mostly in computer networks and embedded systems and I have approximate knowledge of many things. ✈️

 ---